andrewcooke/Drawing.jl/README.md

   and, at the end of the scope, writes a PDF format image, of the given size, to the given path.

+* `TK(width_px, height_px; name="Drawing", destroy=true)` initializes a Cairo
+  context associated with a Tk window, which is displated at the end of the scope.
+If `dstroy=true` then the user is asked to press return, after which the window is destroyed; if it is false then there is no prompt and the window remains on the screen (until the window is closed by the user or julia exits).

 * `Paper(background)` sets the background colour.

 * `Axes(; scale=1, border=0.1, centred=false)` Sets the Cairo user